brittinator/OhMyBeats---Ada-Capstone/Procedure.md

 My python code is in my GitHub repo [here](https://github.com/brittinator/OhMyBeats---Ada-Capstone/blob/master/musicFourierTransform.py).

-The code below is doing all the heavy lifting of playing the music, and manipulating it into frequency numbers.
+The code below is doing all the heavy lifting of playing the music, and manipulating it into frequencies.
 It takes a wave file, performs a fast fourier transform, averages the results, and then normalizes the data to fit the number of LEDs the hat has.

-The last steps this code does is send a string of 12 numbers to the Arduino, then sends a signal to turn off the LEDs.
+The final steps are to send a string of 12 numbers to the Arduino, and at the end of the sound file a signal to turn off the LEDs.

 ```python
 """